C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 Conversions
 ^^^^^^^^^^^

-Every object in Python have a representational form.
+Evry objects in Python have a representational form.
 The pupose of this form is to provide a string which if interpreted by python recreated the object it represents.
 For instance the representational form of ``sys`` module is the string *<module 'sys' (built-in)>*.
 Some objects have a second form, a string form.The purpose of this form aimed at human readers.